- The threat

 • Pangbourne in West Berkshire (2010)

-The Pangbourne outbreak is very small, with no nests found in 2013, compared with 61 in 2011, indicating that it might be close to eradication.
-However, pheromone traps caught five adult male moths in late summer 2013, indicating that the species had not been eliminated from the area, and we continue to work with West Berkshire Council to eradicate the outbreak.
-We are also working with partners to attempt to eradicate the South London outbreak, which is still relatively small and in a concentrated area.
+The Pangbourne outbreak is very small, with no nests found in 2013 or 2014, compared with 61 in 2011, indicating that it might be close to eradication.
+However, pheromone traps caught five adult male moths in late summer 2013 and three in late summer 2014, indicating that the species had not been eliminated from the area.
+We therefore continue to work with West Berkshire Council to eradicate the outbreak.

 Evidence of OPM introductions was also found in Leeds in 2009 and Sheffield in 2010.
-However, follow-up annual surveys have found no evidence that these introductions have resulted in the establishment of breeding populations there.
+However, annual follow-up surveys have found no evidence that these introductions have resulted in the establishment of breeding populations there.
+A single tree containing nests was found in East London in 2014, but follow-up surveys of oak trees in the surrounding area found no further evidence of nests or caterpillars in the area.
+The tree was destroyed before any adult moths could emerge from the nests and breed, and we continue to monitor the area.

 All of these introductions and outbreaks are thought to have resulted from the importation from nurseries in continental Europe of young oak trees on which over-wintering OPM eggs had been laid.